IndieGame2324/FAYRIXPROJECT_00/Business Analysis.md

 # 6. Other preliminary life-cycle concepts

 ## 6.1 Preliminary acquisition concept
+The system solution will be aqcuired via weekly meeting with the stakeholders.
+The weekly meeting will have disussion of what the client needs and what takes priority.
+The stakeholder and developers will discuss about the features and deliverable prototypes at set time intervals.
+The prototype will be tested for it's features and is a great to display the progress overall.
+And requirement checks at regular time interval as well.
+The production and verification will be tested through elicitation forms and unit testing of the system.
+The feedbacks will be important on the functionality of the system and needs by the client and stakeholder.
 ## 6.2 Preliminary deployment concept
+The system will be deployed online for the business to test the functionality of the toolbox.
+Within existing business network they will get early access on the production of the new website.
+As for the client, it will be a web browser website on both mobile and computer.
+Then later on a mobile application is possible if clients demands.
 ## 6.3 Preliminary support concept
+In the early stages there will be a feedback option in the toolbox for clients to report on bugs, request, and others.
+As well regular maintanence, bug fixes, and solutions for problems in post launch.
 ## 6.4 Preliminary retirement concept
+The user/clients will be notified about a year before the retirement of the toolbox.
+Then either replaced with an updated version or a new system that is superior to the toolbox.
+With features that support new technology devices.
 # 7. Project Constraints
+The constraints of the project will be cost and features.
+The reason behind cost is for regular maintainence and the addition of features.
+Due to users may want features that satisfies once needs or more control over a certain feature.
+To keep the cost low it will be best to have simple features that satisfies the user needs.
+It's best for the client to interact at basic levels and be happy.
+Then later on we can add more options to each individual features.
+As for scheduling, we would deploy the feature that is used the most and from there add on.
+Till the toolbox satisfies the stakeholders and clients and is deployed.
 # 8. Appendix

 ## 8.1 Acronyms and abbreviations